arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/04.python-arduino-data-exchange/content.md

 ## Overview

 The container infrastructure provided by Arduino contains a pre-built Python® image that you can use to run Python® applications on the Portenta X8.
-In this tutorial, we're going to build a container based on a provided one.
+In this tutorial, we are going to build a container based on a provided one.

 While all the peripherals are accessible from the iMX8 processor running the Linux environment, it can be useful to let the onboard microcontroller take care of certain peripheral handling and exchange only the required data between the microcontroller and the Python® application.

-Thus you will learn how to do that.
-If you haven't done so, read through the [user manual](https://docs.arduino.cc/tutorials/portenta-x8/user-manual) to understand the fundamental concepts of the X8 and the provided infrastructure.
+You will be guided on how to achieve this setup.
+It is recommendable to familiarize yourself with the foundational elements of the Portenta X8 and its infrastructure by reading the [user manual](https://docs.arduino.cc/tutorials/portenta-x8/user-manual) if you have not already done so.

 ## Goals